K'gari: Nauru resettlement proposition (1961)

 As part of ongoing meetings in the United Nations Trusteeship Council on the "Conditions in the Trust Territories", the Republic of Nauru expressed concern that its phosphate mining exportation would be depleted by the end of the century, endangering the future of the island.
 In 1961, Fraser Island was proposed by Australia as a location for the resettlement of the entire population of the Republic of Nauru.
 The timber industry on Fraser Island managed to ensure that resettlement on Fraser Island did not proceed.
 In 1964 in the 31st session of United Nations Trusteeship Council meetings it was concluded that Curtis Island could provide a more satisfactory resettlement for the population of Nauru.
 Nauru rejected the offer of moving the entire population to Curtis Island due to political independence considerations that Australia would not agree to.
-When visiting the island in 1964, the head of the Nauru delegation, Hammer de Roburt, insisted on this point of sovereignty in order to protect his people from the overt racism that he himself experienced on this tour.
+When visiting the island in 1964, the head of the Nauru delegation, Hammer de Roburt, insisted on this point of sovereignty to protect his people from the overt racism that he himself experienced on this tour.
 Although a resettlement never did occur, the Republic of Nauru went on to achieve independence on 31 January 1968.